HridaySarma/lazorkit_nextjs_starter/TUTORIAL-2-GASLESS-TRANSACTIONS.md

 Traditional Solana transactions require the sender to pay gas fees in SOL.
 This creates friction for new users who need to acquire SOL before they can use their wallet.

 Gasless transactions solve this by using a **Paymaster** - a service that sponsors transaction fees on behalf of users.
-With Lazorkit:
+With the Lazorkit SDK:

 - Users send USDC without holding any SOL
 - The Paymaster covers network fees
-- Transactions are signed using the user's passkey
+- Transactions are signed using the user's passkey with **real biometric prompts**
+- The SDK's `signAndSendTransaction()` method handles everything automatically
 - The experience feels like a traditional payment app

+**Important**: This tutorial covers the **real Lazorkit SDK integration** using `@lazorkit/wallet` v2.0.0+, which triggers actual biometric prompts for transaction signing.

 ## How Gasless Transactions Work